7Cs11/Block-Recovery-Rate-Helper/README.md

 If you are making a program involving the blocks, such as a save file editor, there is a spreadsheet in Releases listing the byte address and bit value of every block.
 Unfortunately, there are some formatting errors because I exported from Google Sheets, but it is still usable.
 Camera blocks are included because I did them before I knew exactly which kinds of blocks contribute to BRR.

 Have any questions, or the program says you collected all 681 blocks even though you know for a fact you didn't?
-Contact me on Discord: 7Cs_
+Contact me on Discord or on Reddit: 7Cs_ or u/7Cs_11

 Credit to the Super Mario Wiki for images of block locations:
 - [List of real world blocks in Mario & Luigi: Dream Team](https://www.mariowiki.com/List_of_real_world_blocks_in_Mario_%26_Luigi:_Dream_Team)